Martin

 volume in the porous medium, which is <0.1mM.

-an ultimate efficiency of E/V=P/Q≈t_c0eV, where t_is the co-ion
+gives an ultimate efficiency of E/V=P/Q≈t_c0eV, where t_is the

-transference number, c0 the salt concentration, and V the applied
+co-ion transference number, c0 the salt concentration, and V the

-voltage.
-For small applied voltages, near the thermal voltage V=25
+applied voltage.
+For small applied voltages, near the thermal

-mV, the predicted energy density of shock-membrane purification
+voltage V=25 mV, the predicted energy density of shock-membrane

-approaches the thermodynamic lower bound, set by the osmotic
+purification approaches the thermodynamic lower bound, set by

-however, the shock width becomes comparable to the depletion zone
+limit, however, the shock width becomes comparable to the

-width, which interferes with the recovery of the fresh water, due
+depletion zone width, which interferes with the recovery of the

-to excessive mixing of the fresh and salty regions, which makes
+fresh water, due to excessive mixing of the fresh and salty

-sense, since we cannot beat thermodynamics.
-Careful engineering of
+regions, which makes sense, since we cannot beat thermodynamics.

 In describing embodiments of the invention, specific terminology